Challenge Course Head

 Location: Camp Woodeden (London, ON)

-Reporting directly to the Assistant Camp Director, the Challenger Course Head is responsible for all aspects of the Challenge Course program, including supporting the Challenge Course Counsellors, maintaining high ropes, giant swing, and climbing wall equipment, ensuring that all programs are meeting risk management and legislative standards and delivering an exceptional, camper-focused experience.
+Reporting to the Camp Director and working closely with the Program Director, the Challenger Course Head is responsible for all aspects of the Challenge Course program, including supporting the Challenge Course Counsellors, maintaining high ropes, giant swing, and climbing wall equipment, ensuring that all programs are meeting risk management and legislative standards and delivering an exceptional, camper-focused experience.
+Certification and in-depth training paid for and provided during pre-camp orientation.

 Summary of Essential Job Functions

-- Assists in planning staff training/pre-camp and provides opportunities for staff development throughout the summer and shares responsibility for planning, implementing, and overseeing an inclusive, anti- oppressive, camper-focused camp program and culture.
+- Shares responsibility for planning, implementing, and overseeing an inclusive, anti- oppressive, camper-focused camp program and culture.

-- Be families with the OCA standards and the REG.
-503/17: Recreational Camps pertaining to the safe operation of a challenge course program.
+- Be families with the OCA standards and Challenges Unlimited standards pertaining to the safe operation of a challenge course program.

 - Develop program goals that follow Easter Seals Ontario camping goals and objectives.